-Then, depending on the level of the emergency you’re dealing with, you can activate the team and do a weekly, daily or hourly meeting depending on severity, even if it’s just 5-minutes on the phone to ensure everyone is on the same page.
+Then, depending on the level of the emergency you’re dealing with, you can activate the team and do a weekly, daily, or hourly meeting depending on severity, even if it’s just minutes on the phone to ensure everyone is on the same page.

 Who should be part of the team?
-Consider involving a few select physician partners, branch location managers, administrators, and managers and, if you’re not the marketing person, make sure someone from the marketing team is involved because they may be the ones communicating the information to patients, partners, and media.
+Consider involving a few select physician partners, branch location managers, administrators, and managers.
+If you’re not the marketing person, make sure someone from the marketing team is involved because they may communicate the information to patients, partners, and media.

 When it comes to writing your message, who is doing that, and what are they saying?
 Who is approving the message?
 These should be part of the organizational chart mentioned earlier.

 Above all, make sure your message is consistent across all platforms and mediums.
-There is no time for a brand personality here – just get to the point and provide what updates you need in regard to office closures, health updates, damage estimates – whatever the case may be.
+There is no time for a brand personality here – get to the point and provide what updates you need regarding office closures, health updates, damage estimates – whatever the case may be.

 TheMuse suggests developing your all-purpose response or “holding statement” in advance to get through initial inquiries from stakeholders, journalists, and patients.

-Key talking points will vary widely depending on the emergency, by trying to keep it to no more than three points you want to drive home.
-Ideally, it will be just one message you can continue to use that is easy to remember for your spokespeople and your staff.
+Key talking points will vary widely depending on the emergency.
+By trying to keep it to no more than three points, you want to drive home.
+Ideally, it will be just one message you can continue to use that is easy to remember for your spokespeople and staff.

 Each message should be consistent, informative, honest, and sympathetic to those affected if applicable.

-Remember that having a plan in place may help here as well if you know what the messaging will be in each scenario.
-Being able to confidently know we’re going from “point A” which leads to “point B” and creates a divergent path at “point C” can mitigate losses in the short-term and long-term.
+Remember that having a plan in place may help here if you know what the messaging will be in each scenario.
+Being able to confidently know we’re going from “point A,” which leads to “point B,” and creates a divergent path at “point C,” can mitigate losses in the short-term and long-term.
 It will also allow you to pivot and focus on other fires as they pop up, pardon the pun.

 Tactics and Adjustments